SisonkeBiotik-Africa/Systematic-Review-Automation/README.md

 ## References
 * Turki, H., Hadj Taieb, M. A., Ben Aouicha, M., Fraumann, G., Hauschke, C., & Heller, L. (2021).
 Enhancing Knowledge Graph Extraction and Validation From Scholarly Publications Using Bibliographic Metadata. *Frontiers in research metrics and analytics*, 6, 694307.
 * Turki, H. (2018).
 Citation analysis is also useful to assess the eligibility of biomedical research works for inclusion in living systematic reviews. *Journal of clinical epidemiology*, 97, 124-125.
 * Turki, H., Hadj Taieb, M. A., & Ben Aouicha, M. (2018).
-MeSH qualifiers, publication types and relation occurrence frequency are also useful for a better sentence-level extraction of biomedical relations.
-Journal of biomedical informatics, 83, 217-218.
+MeSH qualifiers, publication types and relation occurrence frequency are also useful for a better sentence-level extraction of biomedical relations. *Journal of biomedical informatics*, 83, 217-218.